Trip Highlights

 TRIP LENGTH: 6 days

-AGE LIMIT: Minimum age is 12
+AGE LIMIT: Recommended age is 9

 BOAT TYPE: Sea Kayak